nayere6342/sep11-freedom-project/blog/entry03.md

 First:

-* The first of the code is pretty simple, All it does is that it loads the game player into the space.
+* The first part of the code is pretty simple.
+All it does is that it loads the game player into space.

 * It also sets the gravity of the player as well as giving the player a jump function.